forem/forem/docs/technical-overview/architecture.md

 ## Collections (or series)

-Collections are called Series on the frontend of the website.
-Collections group articles so that groups of articles can be read as a series of posts.
-Collections have not been fully developed as there is not the option to edit or delete series/collections yet.
+Although the source code refers to them as "collections" groups of articles are referred to, throughout the user interface, as "series".
+They represent a collection of articles relating to the same topic, indeed, a series.

 ## Comments